 - Awesome List of Freebies to Grow Your Blog or Business

-2. Social Sharing Buttons
+2. How to Increase Blog Traffic with Social Sharing Buttons

 Are your social share buttons displayed for maximum success?
 This is one of my biggest irritations when visiting other blogs.
 I really enjoy their content and want to share it but either I can't find their buttons or they don't have the option to share it on my chosen platform!
 There are key things to keep in mind in regard to social share buttons to ensure your content is shared: